Last Updated on

-- Pain reliever, swimmer’s eardrops, and basic medications including seasickness pills like Dramamine or Bonine – even people who haven’t had issues with boats before can get seasickness on smaller vessels.
+- Pain reliever, swimmer’s eardrops, and basic medications including seasickness pills like Dramamine or Bonine.
+Even people who haven’t had issues with boats before can get seasickness on smaller vessels.
 Bring some just in case, and don’t forget any regular medications you take.

 - Earplugs – the sounds of the sea are nice, but if any of your fellow travelers snore, you might want these.

-- Small toiletry bag – you won’t be able to leave toiletries in the shared bathrooms, so I recommend a small bag so you can take along only what you need from your larger bag.
-I use an eBags drawstring shoe pouch will work in a pinch, but check out this cute flamingo mini-toiletry bag.
+- Small toiletry bag – you won’t be able to leave toiletries in the shared bathrooms, so I recommend also bringing a small bag so you can take along only what you need from your larger bag.
+An eBags drawstring shoe pouch will work in a pinch, but check out this cute flamingo mini-toiletry bag.

-- Sink packs of laundry detergent or soap sheets to rinse out your bathing suit, etc.
+- Sink packs of laundry detergent or travel soap sheets to rinse out your bathing suit, etc.